gabrielsanchez/faust-guitarix-sc37/README.md

 # faust-guitarix-sc37

 Guitarix effects in Super Collider.
-This has only been tested on SuperCollider 3.7.0 in Ubuntu 17.10
+This will work on SuperCollider 3.7 and 3.8

+For Supercollider 3.10 go here: https://github.com/gabrielsanchez/guitarix-supercollider

 ## Installation